aaubs/ds24/content/m1/02_basics/02_intro_stats.md

 {{% notice tip %}}  Theory part is general, Python application part hands-on and language specific.
 {{% /notice %}}

-This session is a basic introduction to statistical programming as well as a short brush-up on data more generally.
-For some, this will be "old news", but many will certainly benefit from reviewing this material.
-We start with a general theory lecture on data structures and properties, and then dive into Python specific applications of statistical programming.
+This session is a basic introduction and refresher of statistical concepts importan t to data science

 # Part 1: Basics